Photo by Rodrigo Souza from Pexels

-If you have not gathered these tools together and keep them in one place for convenient access, now is the time to do that.
+If you have not gathered these tools and kept them in one place for convenient access, now is the time to do that.

-- Scrubby brush: Acquire a really good one with really stiff bristles and a handle that won’t break under pressure.
+- Scrubby brush: Acquire a good one with stiff bristles and a handle that won’t break under pressure.
 You will need this once most of the poo has been lifted from the carpet.

 Steps to Remove Poop From Your Carpet